 Not applicable in S.D.
 19 (Revelstoke).
 [For full text see the Provincial Collective Agreement on either the BCTF or BCPSEA website.]

-Re: Employment Equity - Aboriginal Employees
+Re: Employment Equity - Indigenous Peoples

-The parties recognize that Aboriginal employees are underrepresented in the public education system.
-The parties are committed to redress the under-representation of Aboriginal employees and therefore further agree that:
+The parties recognize that Indigenous Peoples are underrepresented in the public education system.
+The parties are committed to redressing the under-representation of Indigenous Peoples in the workforce and therefore further agree that: